Skip to main content

 The goal of this guide is to get you up and running with a development environment for Edlib.

 We are still working on documentation for setting up Edlib on-premise and in the cloud.
-Be sure to check back later if you are interested in this.
+Be sure to check back later if you are interested in this or contact us directly if you need any help or have any questions.
+You can also visit the discussions section on GitHub to se what other users have asked for or start your own discussion thread.

 Prerequisites